ehammes/reading-notes/Code201/class-07.md

 ---

-**Contructor Notation**: The constructor function is used to create **instances** of the object.
-The **new** keyword followed by a call to the cuntion creates a new object.
+**Constructor Notation**: The constructor function is used to create **instances** of the object.
+The **new** keyword followed by a call to the constructor creates a new object.
 The properties of each object are given as arguments to the function.
-Use the **new** keyword when creating an object using the constructor funciton.
+Use the **new** keyword when creating an object using the constructor function.
 The name of a constructor function usually begins with a capital letter.
 The += operator is used to add content to an existing variable.
 Add properties using dot notation, delete a property using the **delete** keyword.
 Objects can be created through Literal Notation and Object Constructor Notation.

 **Global Scope or Global Context**: when a function is created at the top level of a script.